thunderrabbit/robnugen-journal-entries/2018/05/08yesterday-written-today.md

 presented to the circle.

-I read several pages of Planet on Purpose, which inspired me to be a more transparent leader in the circle.
+I read several pages of Planet on Purpose, which inspired me to be a more transparent leader in the circle, specifically, admitting when I wasn't able to complete a task I had set for myself.